laioutr/app-hygraph/README.md

 - `pnpm dev:prepare`
 - `pnpm orchestr-dev`

 That's it!
-You can now use My Laioutr App in your [Laioutr Frontend](https://laioutr.com) ✨
+You can now use Hygraph Laioutr in your [Laioutr Frontend](https://laioutr.com) ✨

 You can find a thorough guide on getting started with Laioutr development in our [developer guide](https://docs.laioutr.io/developer-guide/setup).